-Hong Kong may be a cosmopolitan global city with a thriving food, arts and shopping scene, but my evenings and nights here are mostly spent working (and fitting in the occasional bit of sleep).
+Hong Kong may be a cosmopolitan global city with a thriving food, arts and shopping scene (when there's no virus around), but my evenings and nights here are mostly spent working (and fitting in the occasional bit of sleep).

 I’m a first-year analyst at a US bank in Hong Kong who grew up in China and recently finished a degree in London.
 I relocated to Hong Kong purely because that was where I got the best graduate job offer – I could have just as easily stayed in London, moved to New York, shifted to Singapore, or returned to Beijing.
 My priority wasn’t being in one specific city; it was being at a top bank in a leading financial centre.

 So far (and I don’t think this will change in the foreseeable future) I pretty much have no social life, but this doesn’t bother me – I’m here in HK to work and make money, not to play.
 On the average day as a junior investment banker I work from 9am to 10pm.
 A few weeks ago, however, I became bored with my work routine and got myself involved in a couple of live transactions – so I’ve recently been leaving the office at 3am or even 4am on weekdays.

 But what about my weekends?
 Aren’t they ‘protected’?
 Only occasionally.
 I’m often as busy on Saturdays and Sundays as I am on weekdays because: a) I have a live transaction to help execute; or b) I have a meeting on Monday to prepare for, which was called at the last minute.